-Phase V - Annual Performance
+Phase VI - Annual Performance Review

 Within the various administrative areas of the College, all participating staff members will report their performance in accomplishing their annual plans and thereby contribute to the implementation of the SLRP.
+Accomplishment of annual plan objectives is part of the performance evaluation of all administrators.

-Phase VI- Outcomes Report
+Phase VII- Outcomes Report

-Two vehicles will be used to report on planning progress.
-An Outcomes Report contains the achievements of the College toward implementing the institutional goals and other accomplishments for the year.
-The Outcomes Report will go to the Board of Trustees for review.
+The Outcomes Report contains the achievements of the College toward implementing the institutional goals and tasks for the year.
+The Outcomes Report is presented to the Board of Trustees for review and published on the College's Web site for community review.

-Phase VII - Evaluation of SLRP Process
+Phase VIII - Evaluation of SLRP Process